 Learning from Crisis

-As we navigate the Covid-19 “new normal” and consider the world we’ll emerge into, Future of London is here to share support, intel, strategy and best practice across a multi-media programme, Learning from Crisis.
+As we navigate the Covid-19 “new normal” and consider the world we’ll emerge into, Future of London is here to share support, intel, strategy and best practice across a multi-media programme, Learning from Crisis, across two interlinked aspects:

-Managing now: Approaches to the overwhelming challenges FoL’s network has faced.
-The impressive and inspirational responses from individuals and organisations – including discussing problems openly – can serve us now and for the next emergency.
+Managing now: Approaches to the overwhelming challenges FoL’s network has faced, including the impressive and inspirational responses from individuals and organisations.

 Emerging from Crisis: Society is at a critical junction – how we live, work, move, teach, govern, fund, build and provide care are all up in the air.
-With cities projected to house 68% of us by 2050 and 80% by 2100, the people who shape and manage urban areas will be responsible for much of that changing world.
-We have to do our best to get it right, whatever that may mean, and FoL will bring its convening strengths to bear.
+How do we make sure we get it right?

-- How we work – remote working, office & home design, commuting, connectivity and the value of work
+- How we work – office & home design, commuting, connectivity and the value of work

-- Environment – FoL’s Achieving Net Zero work on councils and partner responses to the climate emergency; public space, movement and logistics
+- Environment – FoL’s Achieving Net Zero work; public space, movement & logistics

-- Society – work-life balance, equality issues, health priorities and youth engagement
+- Society – work-life balance, equality, health, privacy and engagement